farmera/sare_grant/study_results_balloons.md

 our thirty test sections measures 100ft by 20ft (a. in __Figure 4__) thus a single pixel in Landsat is five times larger than a single section.

-Commercial satellite imagery is available for a price at higher resolution (e.g. from providers like Planet Labs with a GSD of 5 m, or a pixel size of roughly 250 sq ft, c. in __Figure 4__).
-The GeoEye-1 satellite offers the highest resolution per pixel at a little over 1 sq ft per pixel.
+While Landsat data is freely available commercial satellite providers charge for these higher resolutions (e.g. providers like Planet Labs supply a
+GSD of 5 m, or a pixel size of roughly 250 sq ft, c. in __Figure 4__).
+The GeoEye-1 satellite offers the highest resolution at a little over 1 sq ft per pixel.

 Commercial providers of satellite image data charge for their services (Landsat is free) and there is often a delay between successive captures.
 In addition to cost and generally low-resolution GSD, cloud-cover and other atmospheric